“It is written: Man shall not live on bread alone, but on every word that comes from the mouth of God.”

-Learn to live on the facts of your redemption as Jesus did.
+Learn to live on the facts of your redemption.
 Meditate on God’s Word until your new identity in Christ becomes clear in your thoughts.
 Be intentional when you’re speaking God’s Word as you pray, because you understand that every word is true whether you feel it or not.
 Take your stand against the devil’s attacks by wielding the sword of the Spirit, which is the word (rhema) of God (see Ephesians 6:10-18).

 The Divine Nature Imparted through The Power of God’s Unchanging Word